Skip links

 • Are you staffing your primary residence or a vacation/auxiliary property?

-• Is the property’s location in a metropolitan center or a remote, rural, isolated one?
+• Is the property’s location in a metropolitan centre or a remote, rural, isolated one?

 • Does the property currently have separate living quarters in the main building or grounds or will the property’s existing footprint need to be adapted to provide habitable accommodation?